-A new paradigm has also emerged due to the unprecedented impact in the region from wildfire smoke.
-Assembly Bill 661 (K. McCarty, Wildfire Smoke Air Pollution Emergency Plan) calls on the District to work in coordination with the Sacramento County Health Officer and other entities to develop a plan for improved coordination and access to information related to responding to wildfire air pollution events.
-Coordination and outreach work is ongoing, with the goal of having the plan and other tools and resources finalized in 2021.
-In addition to wildfires, controlling pollution from wood smoke on days of expected poor air quality in the fall and winter is essential to maintaining the federal daily PM{2.5} standard.
-Consequently, while a significant challenge and a strain on District resources, the District's Wood Smoke Program, primarily the "Check Before You Burn" program, continues to be a priority.
+A new paradigm has emerged due to the unprecedented impact in the region from wildfire smoke.
+Assembly Bill 661 (AB 661, K. McCarty, Wildfire Smoke Air Pollution Emergency Plan) called on the District to work in coordination with the Sacramento County Health Officer and other entities to develop a plan for improved coordination and access to information related to responding to wildfire air pollution events.
+The plan was completed and adopted by the District's Board of Directors at their September 2022 meeting.
+Next the plan will be submitted to the California state Legislature.
+But, while completion of the plan per the AB 661 statute is a milestone, its implementation will continue in the future so long as wildfire impacts are seen in our region.

+There was no funding source included with the adoption of AB 661.
+The Board's adoption of the resolution to approve the Emergency Plan allows the District to be eligible for any future funding that becomes available for the Plan's implementation, however it is unknown when or if funding will be approved.
+In addition, controlling pollution from wood smoke on days of expected poor air quality in the fall and winter is essential to maintaining the federal daily PM2.5 standard.
+Consequently, the District's Wood Smoke Program, primarily the "Check Before You Burn" program, continues to be a priority as well as a significant strain on District resources as this program also lacks any direct funding source.